-The Yorkshire Marathon Festival has always been about ordinary people achieving extraordinary things through events which capture the Yorkshire Spirit, charitable causes and the support of thousands of cheering locals.
+The Yorkshire Marathon Festival has always been a true 'event for all' with a choice of marathon, 10 Mile and relay events.
+It's a festival about ordinary people achieving extraordinary things through events that capture the Yorkshire Spirit, charitable causes and the support of thousands of cheering locals.

 Run past some of York's most iconic buildings and streets, celebrating the rich history of the city.

 There's real PB potential on this fast, flat course that heads into the stunning countryside outside York.